-The Foundation's net assets have been grouped into the following three classes:
+The Foundation's net assets have been grouped into the following two classes:

-Unrestricted Net Assets
+Net Assets Without Donor Restrictions

-Unrestricted net assets generally result from revenues derived from providing services and receiving unrestricted contributions, less expenses incurred in providing services, raising contributions, and performing administrative functions.
-All unrestricted funds are for the use of the Foundation's supporting activities.
+Net assets without donor restrictions generally result from revenues derived from providing services and receiving contributions without donor restrictions, less expenses incurred in providing services, raising contributions, and performing administrative functions.
+These funds are for the use of the Foundation's supporting activities.